oleksiivelychko/go-grpc-service/README.md

 ### gRPC service implementation is sharing the Protocol Buffer messages.

-Install gRPCurl as `brew install grpcurl` and then test all in one:
+Install gRPCurl as `brew install grpcurl` and then test it as:
 ```
 grpcurl --plaintext localhost:9091 list
 grpcurl --plaintext localhost:9091 list grpc_service.Currency